EarthBigData/openSAR/INSTALLATION.md

 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

-    cd PATH-TO-openSAR  # Change directory to the openSAR installation

-### Standard Installation from conda-forge channel

-    conda env create --quiet --file conda_ebd.yml  # --quiet is optional if you want to see what's going on
+    cd PATH-TO-openSAR  # Change directory to the openSAR installation conda env create --quiet --file conda_ebd.yml  # --quiet is optional if you want to see what's going on

-### Installation with file-based channel
+**Alternative installation with file-based channel:**

-If you are using a local file channel as the source for the installation files, you have to add the path to the file channel directory as the first channels entry in your environment file.
+If you are using a local file channel as the source for the installation files, you can add the path to the file channel directory as the first channels entry in your environment file before your rund the *conda env create* command
 - Open the *conda_ebd.yml* file in a text editor.
 - Undder the *channels:* line add the path to the file channel directory preceded with a '-'

-Your conda_ebd.yml file should look some thing like this:
+Your conda_ebd.yml file should then look some thing like this:

     name: ebd
     channels: